cds-astro/mocpy/README.md

 Contributions are very welcome.
 To build and test the library, clone this repository, make sure that you've got Rust on your machine (https://www.rust-lang.org/tools/install).
-Check that the Rust version you got is more recent than the minimal version declared in `Cargo.toml` under `rust-version` and do:
+Check that the Rust version you have is more recent than the minimal version declared in `Cargo.toml` under `rust-version` and do:

 ```sh